Direct and Indirect Cost Allocations Under OMB Uniform Guidance

 B. Indirect Costs (Commonly called Facility and Administrative Cost or F&A) Indirect costs are those expenditures or costs that are not readily identifiable with a particular project or activity, but nevertheless are necessary to the general operation of the university and the conduct of its activities.
 The types of expenses usually considered as indirect costs include the cost of operation and maintenance of buildings and grounds, equipment, libraries, and the costs of academic central administrative units.

-The university is responsible for developing a set of uniform operating principles and guidelines that assures compliance with OMB Circular A-21, which provides specific guidance on classifying expenditures as either direct or indirect costs.
+The university is responsible for developing a set of uniform operating principles and guidelines that assures compliance with OMB Uniform Guidance, which provides specific guidance on classifying expenditures as either direct or indirect costs.
 The university is responsible for disseminating this information to all faculty and staff, and for overseeing implementation of these principles and guidelines.
 These responsibilities are delegated by the Senior Vice President and the Provost to the Fiscal Services Division and the Office of Sponsored Programs.

 A. The Fiscal Services Division is responsible for: